robertjwhitney/huginn/README.md

 * Run the steps from *Quick Start* above to configure your copy of Huginn.
 * When you want to contribute patches, do a remote push from your private repository to your public fork of the relevant commits, then make a pull request to this repository.

-## Deployment

-Deployment right now is configured with Capistrano, Unicorn, and nginx.
-You should feel free to deploy in a different way, however, and please submit your deployment solutions back!

 ### Required Setup